 Congratulations!
 Together, we have finished today's Architecture Challenge.
 Take a minute to think if you have any questions about the Parthenon and its architecture?
 Anything-- from its purpose or its sculpture to columns or curvature?
-We can ask the Parthenon staff person, Katie.
+You can ask Parthenon staff questions while you wait for your next activity.